-7. Financial risk factors
+8. Financial risk factors

-The activities of the Company expose it to a variety of financial risks including currency risk, interest rate risk, credit risk, liquidity risk and capital risk.
 The Company's risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential volatility of financial performance from these risks.

 Risk management related to financing activities is carried out by a central Treasury function under policies approved by the Finance Committee of the National Grid Board.
 The objective of the Treasury function is to manage funding and liquidity requirements, including managing associated financial risks, to within acceptable boundaries.
 The Finance Committee provides written principles for overall risk management, as well as written policies covering specific areas such as foreign exchange risk, interest rate risk, credit risk, liquidity risk, use of derivative financial instruments and non-derivative financial instruments, and investment of excess liquidity.